 Is a Shareholders Agreement legally binding?

-Yes, it is a legally binding document.
+Yes, it is a legally binding contract.
 Once the shareholders agreement is signed, a contract is formed.

 I’ve registered a company.
 Do I have to have a Shareholders Agreement?

-Typically, Shareholder Agreements are completed when a company is registered and all parties are fully committed.
+Typically, Shareholder Agreements are completed on incorporation or when a company is registered, where all parties are fully committed.
 This ensures everybody is aware of the direction, structure and responsibilities of each shareholder and knows the process for dispute resolution.

 What Act does this Shareholders Agreement fall under?

-A shareholders agreement falls under the Corporations Act (2001).
+A Shareholders Agreement falls under the Corporations Act 2001 (Cth).
 This act contains the regulation of shareholders and the requirements to be issued shares within a company.

 What classes of shares can be issued?